-Robeco has a comprehensive Sustainability Risk Management Framework in place for the management of material climate-related financial risks for funds and mandates.
-The Financial Risk Management department assesses climate risks to identify, measure and monitor the impact on equity, fixed income and multi-asset portfolios.
-The assessment is performed through a stress-test approach based on different climate models.
-They include scenarios from the Network of Central Banks and Supervisors for Greening the Financial System ("NGFS"), an internal model based on scenarios developed by the Dutch Central Bank, and externally acquired stress-test scenarios provided by MSCI that cover both physical and transition risks based on the Task Force on climate-related Financial Disclosures (TCFD) recommendations.
-The results from the various climate stress-tests are documented in the monthly risk reports that are shared for review and discussion with the risk management committees and the investment teams.

-This applies to all of our products and mandates.
+Robeco has in place a comprehensive Enterprise Risk Management Framework for the management of material financial and non-financial risks.
+The Financial Risk Management department assesses climate risks in order to identify, measure and monitor the impact on client portfolios, both in equities and fixed income.
+This is done through a stress-test approach based on different climate models, including the Network of Central Banks and Supervisors for Greening the Financial System ("NGFS"), an internal model based on scenarios developed by the Dutch Central Bank, and externally acquired stress-test scenarios that cover both physical and transition risks.
+The results from the various climate stress tests are documented in the monthly risk reports that are shared for review and discussion with the Enterprise Risk Management Committee as well as with investment teams.
+This applies to all our products and mandates.